stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 # Packaging Applications

-To package applications for distributing to users, add [PyInstaller](http://www.pyinstaller.org/) to your project.
-This creates stand-alone executables that include Python itself, your code, and any other dependencies.
+Use [PyInstaller](http://www.pyinstaller.org/) to create applications that you can give to other people.
+PyInstaller creates stand-alone executables that include Python itself, your code, and any other dependencies.
+Follow the steps described in the [RealPython.com tutorial](https://realpython.com/pyinstaller-python/) to add PyInstaller to your project.

-To package a Python application for systems that already have Python installed, consider using [pex](https://github.com/pantsbuild/pex/).
+If you only need to deploy your application to systems that you know will have a suitable version of Python, use [shiv](https://github.com/linkedin/shiv).
+The shiv utility packages your application and dependencies into a ZIP file that Python interpreters will run.

 # Other Useful Libraries